isovector/certainty-by-construction/src/book/4-relations.lagda.md

 ```

 With surprising prescience, I can tell you that our first attempt at
-implementing `_≤_` is going to fail, so let's make a new module and define our
+implementing `type:_≤_` is going to fail, so let's make a new module and define our
 type:

 ```agda